Everlinkdev/everlink_flutter_sdk/README.md

   *Note users will be prompted to grant microphone permission.*

-  On successful detection we will return the identifying token of the heard device via the **everlink_sdk_event** EventChannel broadcast stream.
+  On successful detection we will return the identifying token of the detected device via the **everlink_sdk_event** EventChannel broadcast stream.

   ‍You can now search your database or locally using the returned Everlink unique identifying token to find the detected user.

   You might have some code like this:

   ```sql
   "SELECT * FROM employees WHERE everlink_token = token";